 4. Improved basic health.

 5. Safeguarding human security and freedom from violence.

 6. Saving lives, alleviating suffering and maintaining human dignity.

 The framework also emphasizes that Swedish aid must focus more sharply on the individual.
 Particularly important target groups for Swedish aid are women and girls in poor countries and people living under oppression in various parts of the world.
-The principles that Sweden has long advocated and worked to promote in both bilateral and multilateral aid – the importance of transparency, innovation and a focus on results, for instance – are also underlined.
+The document also underlines the principles that Sweden has long advocated and worked to promote through both bilateral and multilateral aid, such as the importance of transparency, a focus on results and innovation.

-The Government governs aid by translating the direction of the framework into steering instruments, such as results strategies, instructions, appropriation directions, etc. The Swedish International Development Cooperation Agency (Sida) and other implementers of Swedish aid are required to report with reference to the governance provided in these steering instruments.
+The Government governs aid by translating the direction of the framework into steering instruments, such as results strategies, instructions and appropriation directions.
+The Swedish International Development Cooperation Agency (Sida) and other implementers of Swedish aid are required to report with reference to the governance provided in these steering instruments.